 Qualitative scenario analysis can also be research-based.
 For example, a real estate company could conduct surveys to understand how their tenants have responded to the company’s green building practices and low-carbon certifications.
 This information could be combined with industry studies on green leases, retrofit costs and future regulatory insights to conduct scenario analyses exploring different long-term green building strategies and/or marketing strategies for new tenants.

-The ability to explore the implications of non-quantifiable information makes qualitative scenario analysis well-suited to assessing transitional climate risks.
+The ability to explore the implications of non-quantifiable information makes qualitative climate risk scenario analysis well-suited to assessing transitional climate risks.
 It also is a good introduction and discussion starter about forward-looking trends and the “what if?” discussion.
-Conversely, qualitative scenarios only give high level views of physical climate risks, which can often be assessed by meticulously analyzing numerical data.
+Conversely, qualitative scenarios only give high-level views of physical climate risks, which can often be assessed by meticulously analyzing numerical data.
 Although insights can be gained from qualitative scenarios, investors may prefer to see quantitative data at the root of major strategic decisions.
-This may lead some to push back against using the results of a qualitative scenario analysis to drive major decisions.
+This may lead some to push back against using the results of a qualitative climate scenario analysis to drive major decisions.

-Quantitative scenario analysis
+Quantitative climate scenario analysis

 As the name implies, this type of scenario analysis is expressed by numbers.
 In general, large amounts of data are required to perform such analyses, but some datasets are publicly available as discussed below.
 Where data is not available, data collection and monitoring systems may be needed.
 Companies with some experience conducting scenario analysis may already have such data systems in place.